 The parties also recognize that special or unusual situations could develop which do not readily lend themselves to the Alternative Discipline Program.
-These situations could include, among others, occasions where the circumstances of alleged conduct are such as to require the employee's immediate removal from the workplace and situations where an employee is suspended without pay pending investigation of suspected misconduct.
-Consequently, if the Commonwealth deems circumstances warrant it, a traditional suspension without pay or other appropriate discipline could be imposed in lieu of the Level 1 or Level 2 letters after appropriate notification is given to the Association.
+These situations could include, among others, occasions where the circumstances of alleged conduct are such as to require the employee's immediate removal from the workplace, situations where an employee is suspended without pay pending investigation of suspected misconduct, or where the serious and/or egregious nature of the offense warrants a traditional suspension without pay.
+Consequently, if the Commonwealth deems circumstances warrant it, a traditional suspension without pay could be imposed in lieu of the Level 1 or Level 2 letters.
+In such circumstances, advance notification shall be given to the Union.

+This side letter of agreement replaces the previous one concerning the ADP dated July 8, 2014.
 The parties intend for this side letter of agreement to be incorporated into the collective bargaining agreement as an appendix.

-If you agree to the above, please sign below and return a copy of this letter to Mr. Jay Gasdaska in the Bureau of Labor Relations.
+If you agree to the above, please sign below and return a copy of this letter to this office.